 The mountainous town of Hakone is famous for its views of the iconic Mount Fuji whose beauty towers over Lake Ashinoko.
 It’s the ideal place to visit if you want to marvel at Japan’s MESMERIZING natural beauty while relaxing in one of Hakone’s many hot spring (onsen) resorts.

 It’s a great base for hiking and outdoor activities year-round.
 Cherry blossoms bloom in the spring, trees turn golden in the fall, and snow falls in the winter.
-It’s bucket-list kinda shit.
+It’s bucket-list kinda stuff.

 The best area to stay in Hakone completely depends on you, your budget and your itinerary.
 Lucky for you, I’ve made your job a hell of a lot easier!
 I’ve compiled the top places to stay in Hakone and categorised them by interest and budget.